andreloboteixeira/multi-agent-llama-index/README.md

 # multi-agent-llama-index
-A simple multi-agent example built with llama index.
+A simple multi-agent example built with LlamaIndex.

 Install dependencies
 ```